Monday, April 8, 2024

 This is an interesting thing in today's America and like most other things it is divisive, or perhaps simply reflects baseline divisiveness in society.
 It is even more interesting here in Dunwoody.

 Then the city rolled in.
 With it came bureaucrats who run the city and elected officials who have no operational responsibility, capability or accountability, and who are prohibited by law from attempting to exert or influence any of these.
 The bureaucrats, often not from here and many not living here, are driven by their own priorities or the priorities of outside influences by way of funding from other government entities and grants.
-If there is a grant, or state or federal funding to do something then that is what they will do, without any regard for the wishes of the folks who sought Dunwoody out as THE place they wanted to live because of THE place that it was.
+If there is a grant, or state or federal funding to do something, then that is what they will do, without any regard for the wishes of the folks who sought Dunwoody out as the place they wanted to live because of the place that it was.
 The promises made before the city was chartered have been washed away by organizational greed.

 It isn't clear if city hall is its own echo chamber (it probably is), or if they are cult-like in following the Shining PATH Foundation (seem to be), or if they just thought the voters had dumbed-down (or just gotten wiser), but their vague, flimsy excuse of a funding referendum went down.
 Hard.
 And they seem clueless and their acolytes have resorted to divisive pejoratives in [anti]social media.
 Perhaps, if they are smarter than everyone else, as they seem to believe, they can gain an understanding of their failure by studying an article on the left's failure to comprehend rural Americans, a demographic upon whom they liberally heap their pejoratives.
 They might find, and should ponder, things like this: